joelsantosss/RiffIndex/README.md

 RiffIndex
-Overview
-RiffIndex is a responsive web platform designed for rock music enthusiasts.
-It provides a library of band profiles, guitar tabs for all skill levels, and the latest rock news — creating a hub to discover, learn, and connect over a shared passion for rock.
+RiffIndex is a web platform built to bring rock music fans together by offering band profiles, guitar tabs, and the latest rock news — all in one responsive site.

+🎸 Project Overview
+RiffIndex helps users discover new rock bands, learn guitar riffs for all skill levels, and stay updated with rock music trends.
+It includes user registration for a personalized experience and a database managing bands and user requests.

-Features
+🔥 Key Features
-Guitar Tabs & Riffs: Collection for beginners to advanced players.
+🎵 Guitar Tabs & Riffs
+A growing collection for beginners to advanced players to learn and practice.

+🔎 Search Functionality
-Search Functionality: Quickly find bands and songs.
+Quickly find bands, songs, and tabs with easy-to-use search.

+📱 Responsive Design
-Responsive Design: Works smoothly on desktops, tablets, and phones.
+Seamless experience on desktop, tablets, and mobile devices.

-User Authentication: Registration and login for a personalized experience.
+👥 User Accounts & Band Requests

-Band Requests: Users can request new band profiles.
+Users can register, log in, and request new band profiles.

-Technologies
+🛠️ Technologies Used
 Frontend: HTML5, CSS3, JavaScript, Bootstrap

 Backend: PHP 7.4+